karios-os/docs/docs/user-guide/index.rst

 Baremetal operator (BMO)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Baremetal Management & Inventory (BMO) module enables centralized management and automation for Supermicro servers using their Baseboard Management Controllers (BMCs) via the Redfish protocol.
+The Baremetal Management & Inventory (BMO) module enables centralized management and automation for Supermicro/Dell servers using their Baseboard Management Controllers (BMCs) via the Redfish protocol.

 **Key Capabilities:**